maschine34675/MoreQuickSlots/README.md

    through `"17"` from the `fastPanel` objects in `SPT\user\profiles\<profileId>.json` (appears twice: PMC and Scav character).

+## Fika compatibility

+Compatible with Fika (verified against Fika 2.3.4):

+- Only players who want to use the extra slots need the mod – peers without it are unaffected.
+The extra slot numbers that end up in synced profiles are inert on machines without the mod (nothing renders another player's quick slot bindings).
+- Dedicated/headless hosts are unaffected: no quick slot UI is shown there and all player accesses are null-guarded.
+- Binding/unbinding and item use run through the regular per-player SPT server requests and Fika hands packets; nothing raid-wide is touched.
+- Caveat: should a future Fika version serialize enums by name instead of by raw value, profiles containing extra-slot bindings could confuse peers without the mod – worth re-checking after major Fika updates.

 ## Notes / Limitations

 - Rebinding by assigning a slot twice, drag & drop onto a slot and removing items by